 Things to do in Spokane: Jan.
 29-Feb.
 5

 Virtual Wine Class – A weekly wine class hosted by Rocket Market’s Kevin Murphy.
-4-5 bottles of wine are provided with each week’s class for tasting from home, available for pick up at 2 p.m. on the day of the class.
-Each week features a new theme to discuss and wine, beer or cider makers or other experts are often in attendance as guest speakers.
+Four to five bottles of wine are provided with each week’s class for tasting from home, available for pickup at 2 p.m. on the day of the class.
+Each week features a new theme to discuss, and wine, beer or cider makers or other experts are often in attendance as guest speakers.
 Visit rocketmarket.com to register and receive a Zoom link via email.
 Friday, 7 p.m. $60.

 Getting Started With Essential Oils – Learn how essential oils work to manage stress and deal with sleep problems, as well as how they are produced.
 Available Saturdays, 11 a.m.-noon or Wednesdays, 6-8 p.m. through May.
 The Holiday Inn Express, 9220 E. Mission Ave., Spokane Valley.
 Free.
 (509) 927-7100.

 Eastern Washington Legislative Conference Virtual Presentation – Presented via Zoom.
 Keynote speaker Walter Kendricks, pastor of Morning Star Baptist Church, presents, “Beyond Words: Doing Justice.”
-Four panelists will respond to his presentation and offer reflections.
-Moderated by Gen Heywood, pastor of Veradale United Church of Christ, the panelists are Kiantha Duncan, president of NAACP Spokane; Phil Misner, assistant to bishop the Evangelical Lutheran Church in America Northwest Intermountain Synod; Chalo Martinez, a Catholic deacon, and Margo Hill, an attorney and leader in the Murdered and Missing Indigenous Women movement.
-Workshops will discuss environmental issues, budget and revenue issues, police reform, public health and racism, immigration and housing.
-Between workshop sessions is a “Legislative Briefing” on bills, led by Paul of FAN, Jessica of Earth Ministry and Donna Christensen of the Washington State Catholic Conference.
+Panelists will respond.
+Moderated by Gen Heywood, pastor of Veradale United Church of Christ, the panelists are Kiantha Duncan, NAACP Spokane president; Phil Misner, assistant to the bishop of the Evangelical Lutheran Church in America Northwest Intermountain Synod; Chalo Martinez, Catholic deacon; and Margo Hill, attorney and leader in the Murdered and Missing Indigenous Women movement.
+Workshops will discuss environmental, budget and revenue issues, police reform, public health and racism, immigration and housing.
+Between workshops is a “Legislative Briefing” on bills led by Paul of FAN, Jessica of Earth Ministry and Donna Christensen of Washington State Catholic Conference.
 Email event@figtree.org or visit thefigtree.org to register.
-Saturday, 8:50 a.m.-1 p.m. $20/individual; $15/individuals registering in groups of five.
+Saturday, 8:50 a.m.-1 p.m. $20 individual; $15 individuals registering in groups of five.
 (509) 535-1813.

 Lifeways Workshop: Two-Day Plateau Basketry Workshop – A two-day, hands-on workshop suitable for children ages 15 and older and adults.
 Led by a member of the Coeur d’Alene Tribe.
 Saturday, Noon.
 Coeur d’Alene Casino, 37914 S. Nukwalqw St., Worley, Idaho. $160.
 (800) 523-2464.